neurallayer/Photon.jl/README.md

 ## Performance
 The combination of Deep Learning and Julia is a very performant one.
 Especially when running the models on a GPU.
-Some tests reveal **speedups of up to 100%** when compared one of the most popular framework Keras/Tensorflow 2.0.

-The code that has been used to test is available in the *performance* sub directory.
+The performance is close to the best that the Python eco system has to offer.

 ## Features
 The main goal is to provide a user friendly API for Machine Learning that enables